opral/monorepo/packages/paraglide/paraglide-js/README.md

 # Writing an Adapter

-An "Adapter" is a library that integrates with a framework's liefcycle and does two things:
+An "Adapter" is a library that integrates with a framework's lifecycle and does two things:

 1. Calls `setLanguageTag()` at appropriate times to set the language
 2. Reacts to `onSetLanguageTag()`, usually by navigating or relading the page.

-This example adapts Paraglide to a fictitious fullstack framework.
+This example adapts Paraglide to a fictitious full-stack framework.

 ```tsx
 import {